 Related article: 5 Tips to Ensure Employee Retention of Remote Workers

 3. Loyalty: a work environment that is unsafe and not supportive results in less productivity.
 When they feel supported emotionally and professionally, employees become more engaged naturally resulting in a productive team that is more accountable.

-4. Boost reputation of the company: with a great culture, an organisation will attract competitive candidates whenever a position requires filling.
-There will be more media coverage if the culture and work environment is favourable.
+4. Boost reputation of the company: with a high-performance culture, an organization will attract competitive candidates whenever a position requires filling.
+There will be more media coverage of the culture and work environment is favorable.

 How do we create a culture where employees feel valued?

-When you notice the employees adding value to the organisation, they should be appreciated both privately and publicly.
-This can be their positive attitude, the effort put in a project, creativity, among other positive attributes.
+When you notice the employees adding value to the organization, they should be appreciated both privately and publicly.
+This can be their positive attitude, the effort put into a project, creativity, among other positive attributes.
 When employees know you appreciate their input, they will perform even better.
 People like being appreciated and this is even more valuable to them than money.
-Do it with sincerity and your organisation will greatly benefit.
+Do it with sincerity and your organization will greatly benefit.

 Other than the presence of the employee at work, they bring their history, personal stories, and personal life to work.
 Take notice of their life and create a connection so that you can better understand where they are coming from, where they are, and where they want to go.
 This will make them work better knowing that they matter.